Criteria for a project bank account

 - Queensland Building and Construction Commission Act 1991.

-If a contractor or supplier supplies goods and services for which they must hold a relevant licence, or they also carry out building work, they're a subcontractor under the BIF Act and must be paid through the PBA.
+If a contractor or supplier supplies goods and services for which they must hold a relevant licence, or they also carry out building work, they're a subcontractor for the purposes of a PBA and must be paid through the PBA.

 Labour hire companies

-A labour hire company is considered a subcontractor for the PBA project (and must be paid through the PBA accounts) if:
+A labour hire company is considered a subcontractor for the PBA project (and must be paid through the PBA accounts) if either:

 - the type of work it is carrying out requires a licence under the Building Act 1975, Electrical Safety Act 2002, Plumbing and Drainage Act 2002 or Queensland Building and Construction Commission Act 1991.